fbpx Skip to Content

 The only thing to remember is that the leaves could still discolor due to having to acclimatize to new growing conditions.

-As Calathea plants are grown indoors for their lush foliage, they don’t need a heavy feeding of fertilizer.
+Calathea plants are grown indoors for their lush foliage, so they don’t need a heavy fertilizer feeding.
 The thing with fertilizers is that they change the soil pH.

 If you are feeding your plant with fertilizer, it’s beneficial to flush the soil every few months to prevent minerals from accumulating in the soil.